CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Thank you for taking the time to review this submission and please reach out to either Stephan Kadauke, Richard Hanna, or Ezra Porter for any questions, comments, or concerns.

-This submission confirms the stability of the package and updates it to 1.0 with a couple of minor updates that coincide with other dependencies.
-It also addresses a request to fix a URL that gets missed in `.Rbuildignore` for an article.
+This submission comes with several enhancements requested by the community and a couple of minor bug fixes.

 ## New Features